Tuesday, July 7, 2020

 My Brigadista Year by Katherine Paterson

-The year is 1961 and thirteen-year-old Lora is determined to her part in the Cuban revolution.
+The year is 1961 and thirteen-year-old Lora is determined to do her part in the Cuban revolution.
 Having ousted the U.S.-backed government of President Fulgencio Batista in 1959, the new government led by Fidel Castro has mandated that Cuba will become a fully literate nation.
 Everyone who can read and write is directed to teach those who cannot.

 Lora is determined to enlist, after seeing a poster in her high school but she needs the signature of her father and he is opposed to her participation.
 However, with the help of her modern thinking abuela, eventually her father relents and signs the papers.
 So Lora sets out, leaving behind her stricken parents, her beloved abuela and her two younger brothers, Silvio and Roberto.
 After writing her exams, Lora and the other students from her school travel to the Varadero training camp.
 Arriving at Varadero Beach,formerly a resort for wealthy tourists, Lora is stunned by its beauty.

 Lora is to become part of the new Conrado Benitez Brigade, named after a young black literacy teacher murdered in the Escambray Mountains.
-She, along with the thousands of other young people are set up in luxurious hotel rooms set up as dorms.
-When she first arrives Lora meets Marissa who was a university student in Havana.
+She, along with the thousands of other young people are put in luxurious hotel rooms set up as dorms.
+When she first arrives, Lora meets Marissa who was a university student in Havana.
 Besides learning how to teach literacy, Lora and the others are taught basic first aid, and given lectures on agriculture.
 They will be not only teaching but working alongside the farmers and their families too.

 Lora's training is interrupted when the United States launches an invasion in the Bay of Pigs.
 Many of the teachers and other leaders leave to join the battle and Lora's father soon arrives to take her home.
 But Lora courageously refuses telling him it would be like a soldier deserting.
 Eventually the Bay of Pigs invasion is over.
-Lora finishes her training and receives her uniform and equipment of a brigadista.
+Lora finishes her training and receives her uniform and the equipment of a brigadista.

 In April of 1961, Lora along with thirty other brigadistas take a bus south and then travel into the Escambray mountains in the back of a truck.
 They are dropped off in the middle of the forest where they meet up with Esteban their commander and his assistant Lillian, both accompanied by a soldier.
 Lora and the others, ten boys and twenty girls,are taken to their base camp.
 There they are divided into neighbourhood teams; Lora's team includes Juan and Maria.
 In their orientation, they are told to write their parents and keep a journal of their successes and failures.